Police: Woman charged with murder in Pembroke Pines shooting is victim’s wife

 “I do know that the circumstances that led up to it were personal between the victim and the suspect, but the exact details are unknown at this point,” said Feiner.

-The couple living in the Pembroke Pines home said Larry helped build the nursery where he was shot.
+The homeowners said Larry helped build the nursery where he was shot.
 It was a discovery that, the couple said, they wished their children did not have to see.

-Michelle is being held at the Broward County Jail and is scheduled to face a judge later this week.
+Michelle is being held at the Broward County Jail and is scheduled to face a judge later Monday morning.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.